cryspen/hax/docs/manual/fstar/tutorial/panic-freedom.md

 ### Implicit Pre-conditions

 Note that not all pre-conditions are or need to be explicit!
-Consider this implicit pre-condition:
+Consider the following "implicit" pre-condition, which can be found in `/examples/chacha20/src/lib.rs`, given by:
 ```rust
 type StateIdx = hax_bounded_integers::BoundedUsize<0, 15>;
 ```
 This is a **refinement type** (from the data invariants chapter!) that guarantees indices are in `[0, 15]`.

-Notice that every use of `StateIdx` is associated with an implicit pre-condition:
+Notice that every use of `StateIdx` (in `/examples/chacha20/src/lib.rs`) is associated with this implicit pre-condition:
 ```rust
 fn chacha20_line(a: StateIdx, b: StateIdx, d: StateIdx, s: u32, m: State) -> State {
     let mut state = m;